22-year-old pedestrian struck, killed on Adair County road

-Oklahoma Highway Patrol reports a 22-year-old Kansas woman was killed when she and another pedestrian were struck by a vehicle on an Adair County road about 2:30 p.m.
-Sunday.
+A 22-year-old Kansas woman was killed when she and another pedestrian were struck by a vehicle on an Adair County road about 2:30 p.m.
+Sunday, the Oklahoma Highway Patrol reported.

 Shayna VanVleet of Kansas City, Kansas, was pronounced dead at the scene on County Road 690 at County Road 4730 near Westville, according to a preliminary report.

-A 23-year-old Kansas City, Kansas, woman was transported to an Arkansas hospital with minor injuries, troopers said.
+A 23-year-old Kansas City, Kansas, woman was transported to an Arkansas hospital for treatment of what the OHP termed minor injuries.

-The driver of a 2002 Chevrolet Silverado, a 21-year-old Westville man, was reportedly not injured.
+The driver of the 2002 Chevrolet Silverado that hit the women, a 21-year-old Westville man, reportedly was not injured.

-Further details were not available, with the cause of the crash still under investigation, according to the report.